Our Team

 Dan Schulman

-Dan Schulman is the President and CEO of PayPal.
+Dan Schulman is the former President and CEO of PayPal.
 Under Schulman’s leadership, PayPal has helped transform how people move and manage money, as well as how merchants and consumers interact and transact.
 Since Schulman joined the company in 2014, PayPal has been named to JUST Capital and Forbes’ JUST lists for top companies.
 PayPal has also been recognized as a Fortune Change the World company thanks to its commitment to tackling some of the biggest societal challenges.

 La June Montgomery Tabron